 Meaning ‘little place with steep mountains’, Flam is a picturesque hamlet that appears like something straight out of the pages of a storybook.
 Flam is located on one of the inner branches of Sognefjord, the second longest fjord in the world.
 The port is a stunning place to visit at any time of year and one way to appreciate the scenery is to ride the Flam railway which is highly acclaimed as one of the most beautiful railway journeys in the world.

-Here at WOWCruise we offer a wide choice of expedition cruises to breathtaking destinations including Antarctica and Svalbard so we can help you discover a holiday which is perfect for you.
+Here at WOWCruise we have a wide choice of cruise deals available for Russia and the Baltics with Norwegian Cruise Line, Celebrity Cruises, Holland America and more.
+We can also customise your holiday with pre or post cruise stays in unforgettable cities such as Stockholm or Copenhagen.
 Take a look at our offers below or get in touch with any questions you have on 0800 888 6787.

 St Petersburg was the imperial capital of Russia for two centuries and even today it still remains a cultural hub.
 Here you’ll discover incredible palaces like the Peterhof Palace with its golden turrets and the vast Winter Palace which dates back to 1711 and is estimated to contain 1,500 rooms, 1,786 doors and 1,945 windows.
 St Petersburg is also recognised as being home to the world’s most prestigious ballet performances, often performed at the legendary Mikailovsky Theatre, founded in 1833 and the Mariinsky Theatre which is one of the top 6 ballet and opera companies in the world.
 Of course no visit to St Petersburg would be complete without a visit to see the iconic architecture of the Church of the Saviour on Blood or to discover the fine art and precious antiquities on show at the Hermitage Museum.